 Jim Jones attracted a large following to his Peoples Temple through sermons on tolerance, social responsibility and community.
 As the church grew, however, the sermons on equality and tolerance were belied by his own increasing demands for personal loyalty and obedience.
 The extent of his authority meant that his eventual breakdown transformed a personal tragedy into one of the largest mass deaths in American history.

 Jones’ parents were James Thurman Jones, a veteran of the Great War and victim of mustard gas who lived on disability payments, and the much younger Lynetta Jones, a feisty, independent woman who would eventually follow her son to Guyana.
 James came from Baptist and Quaker lineages but Lynetta had doubts about a “sky god” and laughed off the neighbors who were sure she “was going to hell straighter than a bird could fly.”
 Jones’ father was emotionally absent and his mother was constantly working, so neither had much time or desire to discipline their son.
-“I didn’t have any love given to me — I didn’t know what the hell love was,” he later told his congregation.
+“I didn’t have any love given to me — I didn’t know what the hell love was,” he later told his congretion.

 Much of what is known about Jones’ early life came from his own later recollections.
 He described being a young hellion in his Indiana hometown: “I was considered the trash of the neighborhood.”
 He identified with the underdog, fighting off kids who bullied other children, rescuing stray pets, and taking home beggars.
 He explored every church in town — Quaker, Nazarene, Methodist, Apostolic and the Church of Christ — throwing himself into their particular rituals before becoming disillusioned and moving on to the next.